shuiallen/p4.nanners.biz/README.md

 This goal of this website is to help you make a list of things to do today.
 It also explores different ways of keeping track of things in lists.

 I can envision an application that does a lot of things to help me be organized, but I know my web application development skills are limited, as well as the time I have to implement this to submit it for class.
-My approach to organizing is described in the 'What I really want the application to do' section below - but my implementation is going to be limited to just a few features, while include the required components - Javascript, Ajax, the class framework, security checking.
+My approach to organizing is described in the 'What I really want the application to do' section below - but my implementation is going to be limited to just a few features, which use the required components - Javascript, Ajax, the class framework, security checking.

 My layouts are primitive, I'm not very experienced in this area.
 And they aren't very jazzy or visual (no icons or images), buttons are just rectangular.